Two-strand twists are the easiest form of protective hairstyle you can do on your natural hair because they are easy to put in and takedown.

 How can I keep my two-strand twists from getting frizzy?

-Is it better to two-strand twist on wet or dry hair?
+Is it better to do two-strand twist on wet or dry hair?

 How do you keep two-strand twists moisturized?